 So the short answer is that a 600 FICO is not good credit, but there’s a lot more than the short answer.
-So many factors go into getting approved for a loan, and your credit score is only one of them.
+Lenders use many factors before approving a borrower for a loan.
+Your credit score is only one of them.

-But that doesn’t mean a 600 credit score is bad credit.
-It’s very easy to get a score below prime.
-Just one missed payment or loan default will get you there.
-Maxing out your credit cards will also hurt your score.
+But a 600 credit score is bad credit.
+It’s easy to get a score below prime.
+One missed payment or loan default will get you there.
+Maxing out your credit cards will hurt your score.

 You might also have a low credit score just because you don’t have much credit history.
 Many students have sub-prime credit because they have never used a loan or credit card.
-A lot of people that have just always avoided credit cards or debt may have a 600 credit score or lower.
+Many people who have just avoided credit cards or debt may have a 600 credit score or lower.

 It’s good that you want to avoid debt and credit cards, but not building up your credit score can cause massive problems down the road.
-It will probably not keep you from getting a job but will certainly keep you from getting an emergency loan or a mortgage.
-You will likely also be forced to pay higher premiums on your insurance.
+It will probably not keep you from getting a job, but it will certainly keep you from getting an emergency loan or a mortgage.
+You will likely also have to pay higher premiums on your insurance.